ForusOne/adk_agent/adk/02-conversations/memory/README.md

-# ADK Memory Conversation Agent
+# ADK Memory Conversation Agent - Memory

 This folder demonstrates how to build and operate a conversational AI agent with memory capabilities using the ADK (Agent Development Kit) framework.
 The agent can answer user queries by performing a Google search and can also recall information from previous sessions using a memory service.